 Water conservation, utilizing the usable water content in soil as much as possible, is the foundation of preventing drought damage.
 Thus, farms can decrease the mentioned evaporative losses, and can provide the appropriate amount of water to the vegetation, even in the driest period.
 This is especially important because water is the only nutrient that cannot be substituted.
 Harvest can be significantly increased in territories that receive the appropriate amount of water, even if they lack other nutrients.
 Although, besides reducing agricultural damage, we must pay attention to the environmental benefits of water conservation.
 When using irrigation water properly, much less water is used up, therefore farms using this method save water.
-However, results of the WATER@RISK research show that the irrigation of agricultural lands is problematic, as watercourses are currently hardly suitable for irrigation, farmers irrigate during aridity/drought from groundwater resources, which further increases the lack of groundwater inventories already decreasing for climatic reasons.
+However, results of the WATER@RISK research show that the irrigation of agricultural lands is problematic, as watercourses are currently hardly suitable for irrigation despite the dense network of courses.
+Due to the lack of surface waters needed for irrigation, farmers irrigate during aridity/drought from groundwater resources, which further increases the lack of groundwater inventories already decreasing for climatic reasons.
 Another problem is that water retention and the utilization of used water is still undeveloped in the region therefore the resulting water supplies are not utilized properly in the region.

-10 Normalized Difference Drought Index is a method for measuring drought delineation using Moderate Resolution Imaging Spectroradiometer surface reflectance data as presented in the paper by Gu et al. (2007).
+Normalized Difference Drought Index is a method for measuring drought delineation using Moderate Resolution Imaging Spectroradiometer surface reflectance data as presented in the paper by Gu et al. (2007).